DataDog/datadog-agent/stackstate-changelog.md

 **Bugfix**

   - Kubelet check should not fail for Kubernetes 1.18+ (due to deprecated `/spec` API endpoint) [(STAC-12307)](https://stackstate.atlassian.net/browse/STAC-12307)
+  - Remove the tag for process components with high I/O or CPU. [(STAC-12306)](https://stackstate.atlassian.net/browse/STAC-12306)

 ## 2.10.0 (2021-02-25)